Table of Contents:

 South Los Angeles:

-Off most tourists’ radars and mostly known for crime and historic riots.
+Off most tourists’ radars except for sports stadiums.
 However, there are some major attractions and hidden gems in the parts south of Downtown!

 Exposition Park: This park has two of the city’s most popular museums: the Natural History Museum and the California Science Center.
 The underrated (and free) California African American Museum is also here.
 Combined, the three museums would take a full day to explore.
 Make sure to also check out the beautiful Rose Garden.

 Los Angeles Coliseum: This historic sports stadium hosted two Olympics and the first Super Bowl.
-Today, it is home the USC Trojans’ football team and (temporarily) the Los Angeles Rams.
+Today, it is home the USC Trojans’ football team and the occasional concert.

 Watts Towers: An incredible art installation built by hand by Italian immigrant Simon Rodia out of cement and trash.
 You’ve never seen anything else like it!
 The surrounding neighborhood has a reputation for being one of the most dangerous in the City.
 That said, the Towers are safe.

 Stretching south from LAX airport to the Palos Verdes Peninsula, the South Bay feels quite different than the rest of LA.
-It is made up of three beach cities, a few inland cities and four cities on the Palos Verdes Peninsula.
+It is made up of three beach cities and the Palos Verdes Peninsula.
 If you’re looking for surfer bros, beach volleyball, and laid back vides, this is your spot.

-The most popular of the Beach Cities is also the most upscale and is only 15 minutes from the airport.
+The most popular of the Beach Cities is also the most upscale and is only 15 minutes from LAX airport.

 The Beach: Manhattan has an incredibly stretch of sand.
 Good surf spots are next to the Pier and north at El Porto.
 Beach volleyball is just south of the Pier.